 - What’s Next for iOS 14

-As we push away from iOS 14.4’s release we’ve seen complaints from people who decided to take the plunge.
-Some of the problems are minor, others are far more problematic.
+As we push away from iOS 14.4.2’s release we continue to see complaints from iPhone users.
+Some of these issues are minor, others are far more problematic.

 We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, severe battery drain, issues with first and third-party apps, Wi-Fi problems, Bluetooth problems, green tint issues, stuttering, CarPlay issues, issues with Widgets, lockups, freezes, and crashes.